Generalized Devil's staircase and RG flows: Riemann-Thomae function and the spectral density of random tridiagonal operators

 Thus, by summing corresponding powers of $p$ we get the height of any peak (i.e. eigenvalue).
 To compute $\rho(\lambda)$ we split the spectrum into monotonic sequences of peaks as it has been discussed in the previous section.
 Sequences $S_1$ and $S_2$ shown in \fig{fig:005}b are typical representatives.
 For them we have: \be S_1: \left\{ \right. \ee and \be S_2: \left\{ \right. \ee

-Equations \eq{eq:035}--\eq{eq:036} are tightly linked to the so-called visibility diagram (our notations are slightly different with respect to the visibility diagram defined in \cite{wallett}).
+Equations \eq{eq:035}--\eq{eq:036} are tightly linked to the so-called visibility diagram (our notations are slightly different with the definition of the visibility diagram defined in \cite{wallett}).
 Consider the square lattice of integer points $(m,n)$ and add a weight $p^{n-1}$ to each vertical row.
 Emit rays from the point $(0,0)$ at rational tangents of angles $\alpha_{m,n}=\arctan \frac{m}{n}$ ($m$ and $n$ are coprimes, $1\le m\le n-1$) within the wedge $[\pi/4,\pi/2]$ in the positive direction as shown in \fig{fig:007} and sum up the weights, $p^{n-1}$, of all integer points along each emitted ray.